• Home

 Thrift Savings Plan Contribution Limits: Elective Deferral Limit

-You read that correctly, military members cannot contribute $19,500 to each program, the limit indicates the total dollar amount you can contribute to one or both.
-This limit “includes all traditional and Roth contributions from taxable basic pay, incentive pay, special pay, and bonus pay” according to TSP.gov, but the 2020 limit is NOT applicable to “traditional contributions made from tax-exempt pay earned in a combat zone”.
+This limit “includes all traditional and Roth contributions from taxable basic pay, incentive pay, special pay and bonus pay,” according to the Thrift Savings Plan website.
+However, elective deferral limits do not apply to “traditional contributions made from tax-exempt pay earned in a combat zone.

 Thrift Savings Plan Contribution Limits: Catch-up Contribution Limit aka Spillover Method